Priest, Live and Rare

-"Priest, Live and Rare" is a live album by heavy metal band Judas Priest, released in 1998.
+"Priest, Live & Rare" is a live album by heavy metal band Judas Priest, released in 1998.

 Judas Priest issued several singles that would include non-album B-sides with many of the singles, to entice fans who already had the A-side on their full-length to purchase the single.
 This Japanese-only CD compilation of live and rare cuts is lifted from assorted 7- and 12-inch singles.
 There is also an official Austrian CD version of the album, released by Epic Records with the number 493008-2 and same track listing and artwork.